English CTW 2: Spring 2011

 If I raise usage issues with you, you may want to get to know your fellow undergraduates offering free tutoring at the campus writing center.

-Remixing Little Brother.
+Remixing Little Brother, part 2.
 In this class, we'll build three major projects: an analytical hypertext, a remix hypertext, and a machinima-style animated film.
 While we'll be using some new programs, much of what we're doing will be familiar to you from the first term.
 I've built in lots of revision opportunities to help you create finished, highly presentable final efforts.

 Things you'll need.
 You should purchase a flash drive to store your work in progress.
 You will be making frequent use of html editing software, principally Macromedia's Dreamweaver Studio 8, which is available for free use in several on-campus labs.
 Some of our reading will be available online.
 However, you should own a paper copy of Cory Doctorow's Little Brother.